svaksha/aksh/Agrey/2015-10-26-svaksha-conquaire.md

 ## Database
-Depending on the researcher data types, support which of the following DB's(?):
+Depending on the researcher's data types, support which of the following DB's(?):

 #### RDBMS
 + [Relational DBMS](https://github.com/kahun/awesome-sysadmin#rdbms) : Postgres, MariaDB, ..